 Read on for their latest update on what’s working, and how this applies to Canadian growers.

 Note: This is a re-post but contains important information on use of DDVP (dichlorvos) with mite sachets.
 (See point 4!)

-Recently, I had an interaction with a grower where their long-standing biocontrol program for thrips suddenly seemed to be failing.
-After a (too long) investigation by myself, the grower, and several consultants, we found out the horrible truth: their predatory mite were being MURDERED (Duh dun DUHNNN!)… By improper storage.
+In 2017, I had an interaction with a grower where their long-standing biocontrol program for thrips suddenly seemed to be failing.
+After a (too long) investigation by myself, the grower, and consultants, we found out the horrible truth: their predatory mites were being MURDERED (Duh dun DUHNNN!)… By improper storage.